-Hitting the shift key requires very little effort.
-Unless you are handicapped, not hitting the shift-key is the epitome of lazy.
-Those who are not proficient typers may find having to hit the shift key as a PIA, but in the long run you will be taken more seriously and viewed more professionally by making this minuscule effort.
+Hitting the shift key requires minimal effort.
+But, again, unless you are handicapped, not hitting the shift-key is the epitome of laziness.
+Those who are not proficient typers may find having to hit the shift key as a PIA, but in the long run, you will be taken more seriously and viewed more professionally by making this minuscule effort.

-For those who are unable to use the shift key for physical reasons, simply add a little note as part of your signature file that is at the bottom of every email.
+For those unable to use the shift key for physical reasons, simply add a little note as part of your signature file at the bottom of every email.
 For example:

 P.S.
 Please excuse my typing in all lower case.
 My arthritis is such that hitting the shift key is unbearable.
 Thank you for your understanding…

-As you can tell, communicating why you do certain things can make all the difference in the world!
-You will not be viewed as lazy or unprofessional if you are literally in pain.
+As you can tell, communicating why you do certain things can make all the difference in the world in how your actions or lack thereof will be perceived.
+Recipients will not view you as lazy or unprofessional if you are literally in pain.